wp-plugins/rj-quickcharts/README.txt

 = License =

-RJ Quickcharts is licensed under the GPLv3 license. jqPlot is licensed under GPLv2.
-Handsontable is MIT licensed which is compatible with the GPL license.
+RJ Quickcharts is licensed under the GPLv3 license.

 == Installation ==